-If you have been back-billed by your energy retailer, your energy bill is sure to be higher because you’ll be required to pay for the energy you’ve used in the current billing period plus any outstanding costs you owe.
-You could be back-billed by your energy provider if you were previously undercharged for your energy usage, if there was delay in issuing your bill or if you have not paid a previous bill in full.
-There are time limits for how long you can be back-billed if your energy retailer is at fault, for instance, in some states it could be up to 9 months.
+If you have been back-billed by your energy retailer, your energy bill is sure to be higher!
+This is because you’ll be required to pay for the energy you’ve used in the current billing period, plus any outstanding costs you owe.
+You could also be back-billed by your energy provider if you were previously undercharged for your energy usage, if there was delay in issuing your bill or if you have not paid a previous bill in full.
+Note, there are time limits for how long you can be back-billed if your energy retailer is at fault.
+For instance, in some states it could be up to 9 months.

 You may notice a variation in the amount of energy recorded on your bill if your meter has been recently changed.
 It may be a possibility that your previous meter was faulty and recorded your energy consumption incorrectly.

 12. Is it an estimated bill?

 If your energy retailer can’t access your natural gas or electricity meter, they will give you an estimated meter reading.
 This estimate may be based on your energy usage from the corresponding period last year or your previous billing period.
 If your current bill is an estimated reading and your previous bill was based on an actual reading, you may notice a variation.